A Perspective on Time towards Wireless 6G: A Statistical Framework of Timing

 \subsection{Statistical Characterization of Timing Measures}

-Let us assume that Node 1 observes the physical system at time $t=0$, creates a packet of size $D$ bits and transmits the packet to Node 2.
+Let us assume that Node 1 observes the physical system at time $t=0$, creates a packet of size $D$ bits, and transmits it to Node 2.
 The communication interval $\Delta t$ starts at $t=0$, and it is convenient to describe the stochastic behavior of the connection by a \emph{latency-reliability} function

 which is a non-decreasing function that denotes the probability that the packet of size $D$ is received and processed correctly at Node 2 by the time $t=\tau$.
-This is illustrated on Fig.~\ref{fig:LatencyReliability}.
 Intuitively, this function reflects the fact that, as time passes, Node 1 has more actions at its disposal to increase the probability that the packet is decoded by Node 2.
-The time window $T_w$ is the maximal interval that is relevant for data reception.
-As an example, we can imagine a networked control system that has no use for data that arrives after $T_w$.
+If packets are never dropped and are always delivered without errors, i.e., $\lim_{\tau\to\infty}F_D(\tau)=1$, the latency-reliability function is equivalent to the concept of a statistical delay bound, which is widely used in stochastic network calculus~\cite{Fidler2014NetworkCalculus} to analyze delay violation probabilities in multi-hop queuing networks with stochastic arrival and service times.

 The above stochastic model can be generalized by considering a more complex event in the communication system rather than reception of a single packet.
 For example, in a multicast scenario one can look at the time interval in which at least $K$ nodes have received a certain data packet.
-Similarly, if there is a transmission of a batch of files, the event of interest can be the one of receiving at least $L$ files from the batch.
+Similarly, if there is a transmission of a batch of files, the event of interest can be the reception of at least $L$ files from the batch.
 An interesting scenario is when reconstruction requires a specific ordered sequence of $L$ packets carrying correlated information.
 Therein, timing measures have to be revisited; if packets do not arrive consecutively, timing (\gls{aoi}) is measured as the difference between the current time and the generation time of the latest ``entirely'' received correlated sequence of packets.
 Further generalization can be made by considering a \emph{prior context} ${\cal C}$ of the system instead of only a packet of size $D$.
 An example of a context is a prior knowledge that a node may have.
-Another example is the context in which Node 1 has the data file $\mathbf{D}_1$ and Node 2 has the data file $\mathbf{D}_2$ and we are looking at occurrence of the event in which both nodes have both files.
+Another example is the context in which Node 1 has the data file $\mathbf{D}_1$ and Node 2 has the data file $\mathbf{D}_2$, and we are looking at occurrence of the event in which both nodes have both files.
 The event we are looking at will be clear from the prior context, such that we can write

 which, like \eqref{eq:LatencyReliability}, is a non-decreasing function.

 In order to expand the set of relevant statistical measures, recall that two basic problem categories in statistical modeling are \emph{statistical decision} and \emph{statistical estimation}, respectively.
 In the context of timing in communication systems, the above discussion is limited to discrete events and statistical decisions and finding the probability that some event has taken place.
 A completely different set of problems is obtained when we put the statistical estimation in the context of timing.